 You can plant the clumps directly in the succulent soil mix.
 Unlike the propagated succulents, succulents separated roots are capable of surviving on their own when directly planted.

 Using the right kind of soil is critical at this period.
-In my case, I use the Hoffman Organic Succulent Soil Mix.
+In my case, I use the Hoffman Organic Succulent Soil Mix (click here to check this soil on Amazon).
 I use this mix for years now.
 And so far, I did not encounter a considerable problem.

 During this process, it is important that you provide the plants with shade.
 I usually place the plants indoor until they become ready to expose in an outside environment.